craigktreasure/SlnUp/README.md

 When you double click on a solution file like this, the Visual Studio Version Selector tool will attempt to locate an installed version of Visual Studio that most closely matches the version information.
-If Visual Studio 2019 is intalled, that will likely be used to open the solution file.
+If Visual Studio 2019 is installed, that will likely be used to open the solution file.

 Now, let's say you want to update the solution file to be opened with Visual